pangpang20/gaussdb-python/docs/advanced/cursors.rst

 Simple query protocol
 ^^^^^^^^^^^^^^^^^^^^^

-Using the `!ClientCursor` should ensure that psycopg will always use the `simple query protocol`__ for querying.
+Using the `!ClientCursor` should ensure that gaussdb will always use the `simple query protocol`__ for querying.
 In most cases, the choice of the fronted/backend protocol used is transparent on PostgreSQL.
 However, in some case using the simple query protocol is mandatory.
 This is the case querying